Easy Vegetarian Vegetable Pot Pie with Chickpeas

 Substitutions

-• Extra Creamy Oat Milk - Substitute with whole milk or another plant milk.
-Note that the filling won't be quite as creamy if you use almond milk, skim milk, or another lower fat milk alternative.
+• Milk - Any unsweetened plant milk works.
+Oat, soy, or cashew milk create the best creamy texture.
+You can also use whole milk if you're fine with dairy.
+Note that the filling won't be quite as creamy if you use almond milk, skim milk, or another lower-fat milk alternative.

-• Egg - Brush the pie crust with oat milk or dairy milk instead.
+• Vegan - Skip the egg wash and brush with oat milk or olive oil instead.

 Variations